A Second Main Theorem for Entire Curves Intersecting Three Conics: Funding

 \section{\bf Funding}

-S.-Y. Xie is partially supported by the National Key R\&D Program of China under Grants No. 2023YFA1010500 and No. 2021YFA1003100, as well as by the National Natural Science Foundation of China under Grants No. 12288201 and No. 12471081.
+S.-Y. Xie acknowledges partial support from the National Key R\&D Program of China under Grants No. 2023YFA1010500 and No. 2021YFA1003100, and from the National Natural Science Foundation of China under Grants No. 12288201 and No. 12471081, as well as support from the Xiaomi Young Talents Program.
 D.T.
-Huynh is supported by the Vietnam National Foundation for Science and Technology Development (NAFOSTED) under the grant number 101.04-2025.19
+Huynh is supported by the Vietnam National Foundation for Science and Technology Development (NAFOSTED) under the grant number 101.04-2025.19.